geraldb/geraldb.github.io/index.md

 I checked back and saw all this new or (fake?) open blockchain positions and applied again and after no response all August I got an invitation in September for an in-person interview from 9:30 to 11:00h.

-While the two all-female secretaries were friendly and welcome the interview with the two all-male "researchers" - Klaus Pirklbauer, the blockchain fraudster-in-chief, and  - Stefan Craß, the no-code blockchain researcher - soon went downhill and I got practically thrown out after about half an hour (the official time slot was an hour and half) and two weeks later the email confirmed that we don't want to ever see you again!
+While the two all-female secretaries were friendly and welcoming the interview with the two all-male "researchers" - Klaus Pirklbauer, the blockchain fraudster-in-chief, and  - Stefan Craß, the no-code blockchain researcher - soon went downhill  - I guess talking about open data & open finance and how open source is all about working together (and, yes, researching for the public good) and such didn't really connect and I got practically thrown out after about half an hour (the official time slot was an hour and half) and two weeks later the email confirmed that we don't want to ever see you again!

 For the record - here's my little public blockchain research corner online - [**Blockchain!
 Blockchain!
 Blockchain!**](https://github.com/openblockchains) - among many others -